IlkhamFY/qstch-set/README.md

 # STCH-BoTorch

-A production-grade Python library for **Smooth Tchebycheff (STCH)** scalarization methods for multi-objective Bayesian optimization with BoTorch.
+A Python library for **Smooth Tchebycheff (STCH)** scalarization methods for multi-objective Bayesian optimization with BoTorch.

 ## Overview